Louvre

 The museum opened on 10 August 1793 with an exhibition of 537 paintings, the majority of the works being royal and confiscated church property.
 Because of structural problems with the building, the museum was closed from 1796 until 1801.
 The collection was increased under Napoleon, after the Napoleonic looting of art in Europe, Egypt, and Syria, and the museum was renamed Musée Napoléon, but after Napoleon's abdication, many works seized by his armies were returned to their original owners.
 The collection was further increased during the reigns of Louis XVIII and Charles X, and during the Second French Empire the museum gained 20,000 pieces.
 Holdings have grown steadily through donations and bequests since the Third Republic.
 The collection is divided into eight departments: Egyptian Antiquities; Near Eastern Antiquities; Greek, Etruscan, and Roman Antiquities; Islamic Art; Sculpture; Decorative Arts; Paintings; Prints and Drawings.

 The Musée du Louvre contains approximately 500,000 objects and displays 35,000 works of art in eight curatorial departments with more than 60600 m2 dedicated to the permanent collection.
 The Louvre exhibits sculptures, objets d'art, paintings, drawings, and archaeological finds.
 At any given point in time, approximately 38,000 objects from prehistory to the 21st century are being exhibited over an area of 72,735 m2, making it the largest museum in the world.
-It received 8.7 million visitors in 2024, ranking it as the most-visited art museum, and most-visited museum of any category, in the world.
+It received 9.0 million visitors in 2025.
+It is ranked as the most-visited art museum, and most-visited museum of any category.